Cultural impact of David Lynch: Music

+called "one of the founding documents of industrial music".
+Charlie Fox for The Quietus described it as anticipating the crossover of "industrial and ambient pursued by Coil and Zoviet France".
+The blurring of the line between film score and sound design has also led to its influence being felt in ‘non-music’ subgenres like noise, drone, and dark ambient.
+The way the heavily reverberated organ music of jazz pianist Fats Waller is used during the film "feels like a precursor to the 'hauntological' music" of The Caretaker.

+Trent Reznor has cited the soundtrack as an influence, saying "around the time I was starting to formulate Nine Inch Nails I went back to really examine the sound effects and music of Eraserhead, which had a huge impact on our sound and how it makes you feel a certain way."

+The song sung by the Eraserhead character Lady In The Radiator, "In Heaven", has been covered by many artists including; Devo, Tuxedomoon with Winston Tong, Bauhaus, Pixies, and Zola Jesus.

+Other musicians influenced by Lynch's works include Chelsea Wolfe, Dirty Beaches, Sky Ferreira, Karen O, Jim James, and The Flaming Lips.

 Video games

-Twin Peaks has also influenced a number of survival horror and psychological thriller video games, most notably games produced by Sam Lake at Remedy Entertainment, such as the "Remedy Connected Universe" of games, which includes the Alan Wake series, and the game Control.
-For Alan Wake II, the developers took heavy inspiration specifically from the third season of Twin Peaks.
-The Remedy-produced Max Payne series also takes inspiration.
-Other games of the genre that take heavy inspiration include Deadly Premonition, and the Silent Hill series.
+Twin Peaks and Lynch's overall work also influenced a number of survival horror and psychological thriller video games, most notably the Silent Hill series and games produced by Sam Lake at Remedy Entertainment such as Max Payne, Alan Wake, and Control.
+For Alan Wake II, Remedy took heavy inspiration from the third season of Twin Peaks specifically.

-Twin Peaks also served as an inspiration for the 1993 video game The Legend of Zelda: Link's Awakening, with director Takashi Tezuka citing the series as the main factor for the creation of the "suspicious" characters that populate the game, as well as the mystery elements of the story.
-The 1998 open world adventure video game Mizzurna Falls was highly reminiscent and an homage to Twin Peaks.
+Twin Peaks served as an inspiration for The Legend of Zelda: Link's Awakening, with director Takashi Tezuka citing the series as the main factor for the creation of the "suspicious" characters that populate the game, as well as the mystery elements of the story.
+Mizzurna Falls was highly reminiscent of, and an homage to, Twin Peaks.

-The Velvet Room featured in the Persona video game series is inspired by the Black Lodge, and is also a reference to a previous Lynch film, Blue Velvet.
-Other games and video game series influenced by Twin Peaks include the Life Is Strange series, and the indie games Disco Elysium, Virginia, Kentucky Route Zero, Thimbleweed Park, and Puzzle Agent.
+The Velvet Room featured in the Persona series is inspired by the Black Lodge of Twin Peaks, and is also a reference to Lynch's film Blue Velvet.
+Other games influenced by Twin Peaks include Deadly Premonition, the Life Is Strange series, Disco Elysium, Virginia, Kentucky Route Zero, Thimbleweed Park, and Puzzle Agent.

 In other media

 Inland Empire heavily influenced the analog horror webseries Petscop.
+Several critics compared Ian Tripp's sophomore feature film Sincerely Saul to Eraserhead, with Daniel M. Kimmel writing that it was reminiscent of seeing a midnight screening of Lynch's early work.